Understand the Correlation between SEO & User Engagement (without drowning in numbers)

 #3 Keyword research

 I’m not a big fan of finding keyword research before writing the post.
-I leave that to search engines (& webmaster tools) to suggest me the keywords that my pages have best chances to rank.
+I leave that to search engines (& webmaster tools) to suggest the keywords that my pages have the best chances to rank.

 However, if you don’t but this idea & if you’re insecure that you’d need keyword research beforehand, here’s how I’d ideally do keyword research: